Ain Ebel: Festivals

 Each summer, a grand festival is organized in honor of the Blessed Virgin Mary.
-The festival culminates on the Assumption of Mary on August 15.
+The festival culminates on the Assumption of Mary on 15 August.
 Outdoor events and open-air concerts are held in the village's square.
 The festivities peak with a procession of the Virgin Mary icon.

+Hiking

+Funded by the United States Agency for International Development (USAID), in partnership with the Community Support Program (CSP), Ain Ebel's western slopes, which are covered with olive and oak trees, became connected in 2022 to the Lebanon Mountain Trail, a long-distance hiking trail that crosses Lebanon from north to south.